Canadian with COVID-19 describes life under quarantine at Japanese hospital | CBC News

 Lee also sent along a photo of his dinner from Thursday night — a far cry from what many Canadians would think of when they imagine hospital food.

-Canadian passengers aboard the quarantined Diamond Princess cruise ship in Japan who have not tested positive for COVID-19 are expected to disembark today ahead of a charter flight that's scheduled to leave Tokyo on Friday.
+Canadian passengers from the quarantined Diamond Princess who had not tested positive for the virus disembarked on Thursday and those who wanted to take a charter flight back to Canada were taken to the airport in Tokyo.

+That flight has taken off and is expected to arrive at CFB Trenton in Ontario early Friday morning.
+The passengers will then be taken to the NAV Canada Training Institute in Cornwall, Ont., where they will be placed in quarantine for up to 14 days.

 Lee, who was described as "extremely positive" but "very emotional" by Northcott, said he and his travel companion will be quarantined for another week or two.
 Lee said this experience won't prevent him from travelling in the future — but said he'll be cautious if he hears of any outbreaks abroad.